 1.12.
 The application of the concept of exemption is outside the scope of this Safety Guide.
 Recommendations on exemption are provided in DS499 [4].

 1.13.
-The trade of contaminated non-food commodities is outside the scope of this Safety Guide.
+The trade of contaminated food and commodities are outside the scope of this Safety Guide.